csev/cc4e/book/chap01.md

 which are _external_ to all functions, that is, global variables which can be accessed by name by any function that cares to.
 (This mechanism is rather like Fortran COMMON or **PL/I** EXTERNAL.)
 Because external variables are globally accessible, they can be used instead of argument lists to communicate data between functions.
 Furthermore, because external variables remain in existence permanently, rather than appearing and disappearing as functions are called and exited, they retain their values even after the functions that set them are done.

 An external variable has to be _defined_ outside of any function; this allocates actual storage for it.
-The variable must also be _declared_ in each function that wants to access it; this may be done either by an explicit extern declaration or implicitly by context.
-To make the discussion concrete, let us rewrite the longest-line program with line, save and **max** as external variables.
+The variable must also be _declared_ in each function that wants to access it; this may be done either by an explicit `extern` declaration or implicitly by context.
+To make the discussion concrete, let us rewrite the longest-line program with `line`, `save` and `max` as external variables.
 This requires changing the calls, declarations, and bodies of all three functions.